tnn-gruntwork-io/docs/_docs-sources/guides/stay-up-to-date/index.md

 🎉 Congratulations! 🎉

-You now understand how to keep your infrastructure up to date with Terragrunt Pro!
+You now understand how to keep your infrastructure up to date with Terragrunt!